oktaytuncay/Kubernetes/kubernetes.md

 2         kubectl set image deployment nginx nginx=nginx:1.17 --record=true
 ```

-We can now see that the change-cause is recorded for the revision 2 of this deployment.
+We can now see that the change-cause is recorded for revision 2 of this deployment.

 Let's make some more changes.
-In the example below, we are editing the deployment and changing the image from nginx:1.17 to latest version of nginx (nginx"latest) while making use of the `--record` flag.
+In the example below, we are editing the deployment and changing the image from nginx:1.17 to the latest version of Nginx (nginx:latest) while making use of the `--record` flag.

 ```bash
 % kubectl edit deployments nginx --record